gaepdit/air-web/docs/Workflows/Work-entries/Permit-Revocation.md

 # Permit Revocation Workflow

 * A new Permit Revocation can be started from a Facility.
-* The Permit Revocation can be edited while open.
+* The Permit Revocation can be edited.
 * Finalizing a Permit Revocation disables updating.
 * A Permit Revocation can be deleted/restored *(not shown)*.
 * Comments can be added and edited.